islavathgowtham/heart-disease-prediction-ML/README.md

 False Positives
 False Negatives

-This provides a detailed understanding of model performance.
+This provides detailed insights into model prediction performance.

-📉 1️⃣1️⃣ Decision Boundary Visualization
+📉 1️⃣1️⃣ DECISION BOUNDARY VISUALIZATION

 Decision regions were visualized using the Mlxtend library.